 Frequently Asked Questions

 A: For an extreme shine we recommend BLAK as a base treatment followed with one coat of GLOZ.
-This will provide max shine and a great amount of protective qualities.
-Another option is simply use two coats of GLOZ. ----- A note on usage amounts: typically first treatment on four tires will require 1.4oz with future coats being about 1oz.
-Trim will need about 1oz a per year.
-After treatment clean with a mild Ph car wash soap.
+This will provide maximum shine and outstanding protective qualities.
+Another option is to simply use two coats of GLOZ.
+A note on usage amounts: a typical first treatment on four tires will require around 1.5 ounces with future coats being only an ounce.
+Trim will need about an ounce per year or two years.

-Q: How to apply our acrylic polymer-based products: BLAK, GLOZ, and DASH.
+Q: How do I apply the acrylic polymer-based products: BLAK, GLOZ, and DASH?

-Q: What is the difference between BLAK and GLOZ?
+Q: What is the difference between BLAK, SATN, and GLOZ?

 A: Just as the names suggest: